• What Are Best Places In Europe To Visit During Christmas?

-Looking for advice for the best places to visit in Europe during Christmas.
+Looking for advice on the best places to visit in Europe during Christmas.

-We have an abundance of Marriott (Titanium), Hilton (Gold), or Hyatt (Explorist) points, and over 1M in transferrable points as well between MR, UR, and Cap1 pts.
+We have an abundance of Marriott (Titanium), Hilton (Gold), or Hyatt (Explorist) points, and over 1,000,000 in transferrable points as well between Membership Rewards, Ultimate Rewards, and Capital One points.

 I’m happy to hear any and all suggestions you might have and look forward to using this wonderful platform to crowdsource my way out of this paralysis I’m feeling!

-Constance replied 1 month, 2 weeks ago 1 Member · 11 Replies
+Remington replied 1 year, 8 months ago 1 Member · 11 Replies

 • 11 Replies